Antonio Stradivari: "Golden" period and later years

 In the early 1690s, Stradivari made a pronounced departure from this earlier style of instrument-making, changing two key elements of his instruments.
-First, he began to make violins with a larger pattern than previous instruments; these larger violins usually are known as "Long Strads".
+First, he began to make violins with a larger pattern than previous instruments; these larger violins are usually known as "Long Strads".
 He also switched to using a darker, richer varnish, as opposed to a yellower varnish similar to that used by Amati.
 He continued to use this pattern until 1698, with few exceptions.
-After 1698, he abandoned the Long Strad model and returned to a slightly shorter model, which he used until his death.
+Between 1698 and 1700, he abandoned the Long Strad model and returned to a slightly shorter model, which he used until his death.
 The period from 1700 to 1725 is often termed the "Golden Period" of his production.
 Instruments made during this time are usually considered of a higher quality than his earlier instruments.
+These instruments also fetch much higher prices than his other instruments and are especially prized by collectors.
 Late-period instruments made from the late 1720s until his death in 1737 show signs of Stradivari's advancing age.
 These late instruments may be a bit less beautiful than the Golden Period instruments, but many nonetheless possess a fine tone.
 Heavier and looser craftsmanship of the late Stradivari output can be seen in the 1734 'Habeneck'.